 We debunk the top five myths surrounding electric vehicle maintenance.

-Why Is My EV Taking Longer to Charge Than Usual?
+Why is My EV Taking Longer to Charge Than Usual?

 It can be frustrating waiting for your EV to charge, especially if it is taking longer than usual.
 Here are some of the reasons that may be the case.